Eyad-Sharkawy/FCAI-OPP-Assignment-1-Image-Processing/docs/DEVELOPER_GUIDE.md

 ## 🏗️ Project Overview

-Image Studio is a Qt6-based image processing application built with C++20.
+Photo Smith is a Qt6-based image processing application built with C++20.
 It provides a modern GUI for various image manipulation operations using a custom image processing library.

 ### Key Technologies
 - **Framework**: Qt 6.8.1